 These stories, and the cloud of uncertainty, represent athletes at all levels of competition.
 Hundreds of hours of training can seemingly be undone in an instant.
 Injuries and illnesses can derail seasons and sometimes end careers.
 Strength coaches, athletic trainers and physical therapists work on the front lines to prevent injuries and prepare athletes for competition.
 Yet one often hidden and overlooked threat to success in sport can carry devastating consequences: Eating disorders.

-Did you know athletes are two to three times more likely than the average person to develop an eating disorder?
+Did you know athletes are two to three times more likely than the average person to develop an eating disorder like anorexia?
 Additionally, a recent report from the International Olympic Committee (IOC) found the prevalence of disordered eating to be 20 percent and 13 percent, respectively, among adult and adolescent female elite athletes, and eight percent and three percent in adult and adolescent male elite athletes.